CTYAODN

 Paediatric

-Relating to the branch of medicine dealing with children and their diseases.
+Relating to the branch of medicine that deals with children and their diseases, which may involve treatments like chemotherapy, immunotherapy, and adjuvant therapy.

 Palliative Care

-Specialised medical care focused on improving the quality of life for people with serious illnesses and their families, by managing symptoms, providing emotional and practical support, regardless of whether a cure is possible.
+Specialised medical care focused on improving the quality of life for people with serious illnesses and their families, by managing symptoms and providing emotional and practical support, regardless of whether a cure is possible.
+This includes options like adjuvant therapy, chemotherapy, and immunotherapy to enhance comfort and well-being.

 Protocols

-Detailed plans or guidelines that outline specific procedures, treatments, or interventions for managing a particular medical condition, disease, or situation, aiming to improve patient care quality and safety.
+Detailed plans or guidelines that outline specific procedures, treatments, or interventions, such as adjuvant therapy, chemotherapy, or immunotherapy, for managing a particular medical condition, disease, or situation, aim to improve patient care quality and safety.

 R